OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/validation/data_import_validation.md

-> **Description**: This document describe the contraints or inference rules which apply on Data insertion
+> **Description**: This document describes the constraints or inference rules which apply on Data insertion
 >
 > **Author**: Renaud COLIN
 >